 - Fines: Fines may be imposed to restore damage to physical property.
 In addition, the hearing body may recommend that the University refuse: (1) to grant academic credits or degrees; or (2) to issue grades or transcripts to the student offender(s) or student member(s) of an offending organization, until such fine is paid.
 The method of payment will be specified by the hearing body imposing the fine.

 - Restitution: Compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement.
 The conduct body may recommend that the University refuse: (1) to grant academic credits or degrees; or (2) to issue grades or transcripts to the student offender(s) or student member(s) of an offending organization, until restitution is complete.

 - Educational Projects: Completion of an educational or developmental project such as, but not limited to, the following: attending a specific workshop or program, writing an article or research paper on a specified topic, making an oral presentation to a campus group, participating in specified counseling/evaluation, work assignments, and/or service to the University.
-The Director of Student Affairs or designee may develop additional educational sanctions to meet individual student needs on a case-by-case basis.
+The Conduct Administrator or designee may develop additional educational sanctions to meet individual student needs on a case-by-case basis.

 - Suspension: Separation of the student from campus/online university access, classes and all privileges for a definite period of time, after which the student is eligible to return.
 The offender may not be on campus at any time or participate in University classes except to come to the Administration Building for matters directly related to the suspension.
 In cases where suspension prevents the completion of course work, the student will receive a “W” grade.
 Tuition and fees will be refunded as per applicable refund policies outlined in the Financial Information section of this Catalog.
 Any conditions for readmission will be stated in the order of suspension.